 Rendering of Ruby City, the new building for the Linda Pace Foundation.
 Courtesy of Adjaye Associates.

-The Linda Pace Foundation announces the details of its new Adjaye Associates-designed building, which will open to the public in 2018 in San Antonio, Texas.
+The Linda Pace Foundation announces the details of its new Adjaye Associates-designed building, is scheduled for completion in late 2018 in San Antonio, Texas.
 The building is the vision and mandate of the Foundation’s Founder, Linda Pace (1945-2007), who was driven by the belief that art is a vital social force.
-World-renowned architect David Adjaye has designed a building to exhibit the Foundation’s growing collection of over 800 paintings, sculptures, installations, and video works by international contemporary artists.
+World-renowned architect David Adjaye has designed a building to exhibit the Foundation’s growing collection of over 800 paintings, sculptures, installations and video works by international contemporary artists.
 The building will serve as a destination for visitors to contemplate and experience adventurous artwork from the recent past.
 Admission will be free.
-Called Ruby City, the building is slated for a 2017 groundbreaking, and a public opening in 2018.
+Called Ruby City, the building is slated for a 2017 groundbreaking.

 The design presents a two-story structure with an exterior clad in crimson-hued panels of precast concrete with glass aggregate.
 The planes are punctuated by strategically placed, oversized windows directed toward park and city views.
 It features a dramatic rooftop of sloping angles and skylights that rise to varying heights and echo cut-away spaces at the building’s base.
 A grand staircase leads up to a series of three gallery spaces with concrete floors and white walls and ceilings.
 Totaling 14,000 square feet, it will include 10,000 square feet of exhibition space.